ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_iht_toa.rst

 Recipes are stored in esmvaltool/recipes/

 * recipe_iht_toa.yml calculates the IHT maps for the following radiative fluxes:

     * Total net, SW net, LW net (Figure 2).
     * Total CRE, SW CRE, LW CRE (Figure 4).
     * All-sky and clear-sky reflected SW (Figure 5).
     * The meridional heat transports (MHT) of the fluxes above (Figures 1 and 3).

 Diagnostics are stored in esmvaltool/diag_scripts/iht_toa/

 * single_model_diagnostics.py: driver script that produces the plots.
 * poisson_solver.py: solver that calculates the IHTs.

 .. _`Pearce and Bodas-Salcedo (2023)`:  https://doi.org/10.1175/JCLI-D-22-0149.1

 User settings in recipe
 -----------------------
+There are no user settings in this recipe.

 Variables
 ---------